taskcluster/taskcluster-worker/docs/plugin-flow.md

 resources such as log, garbage collector, and life-cycle tracker.

 A plugin is usually only instantiated once during a worker process.
-For testing purposes is is, however, encouraged for plugins to be reentrant, though this requirement can be avoided when writing testings.
+For testing purposes it is, however, encouraged for plugins to be reentrant, though this requirement can be avoided when writing testings.

 The methods on a plugin are called as part of the task-processing loop, this